ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 - Install a settings.json file identiyfing the project top-level file
     - Make sure the name of your top-level file is correctly placed in this settings.json file

-## Enabling P2 Code Development with PNut_TS on Raspberry Pi
+## Enabling P2 Code Development with PNut-TS on Raspberry Pi

-To complete your setup so you can use PNut_TS on your Raspberry Pi under VScode you'll need to:
+To complete your setup so you can use PNut-TS on your Raspberry Pi under VScode you'll need to:

 One time:

-- Install PNut_TS for all users to use on your RPi
+- Install PNut-TS for all users to use on your RPi
 - Enable USB PropPlug recognition on RPi
 - Add our tasks to the user tasks.json file (*works across all your P2 projects*)
 - Install our common keybinding (*works across all your P2 projects*)